GrfxGuru/gatsby-starter-netlify-cms/src/pages/swift/ios10-swift-local-notifications.md

 blurb: A simple example showing how to create and trigger a local app notification using Swift 3.
 ---

-# How To Create iOS 10 Local Notifications Using Swift 3

 ## The Problem

 Your iOS 10 application is running in the background on a user's device, and you need to notify them that something needs their attention.